valkum/slick/README.md

 Slick works with Views and as field display formatters.
 Slick Views is available as a style plugin included at slick_views.module.
-Slick Fields is available as a display formatter included at slick_fields.module which supports core and contrib fields: core Image, Media, Field collection.
+Slick Fields is available as a display formatter included at slick_fields.module which supports core and contrib fields: Image, Media, Field collection.

 See README.txt on slick_views.module for more info on Views integration.